 What legal qualifications does the translator have?

 Katharine Eyre studied law in England (University College London), Germany and Austria.
-After her studies, she worked for ten years as a lawyer in Austria, spending time at a commercial law firm, a bank and the Austrian Financial Markets Authority.
+After her studies, she worked for ten years in the legal sector in Austria, spending time at a commercial law firm, a bank and the Austrian Financial Markets Authority.
 She has been working as a freelance legal translator since 2015.

 What can I do if I have questions about the translation?